EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

 objects: |

-- objectName: "MySecret" # can name as per your secret in AWS Secrets Manager
+- objectName: "MySecret" # Name as per your secret in AWS Secrets Manager

-objectType: "secretsmanager" # can change to AWS Secrets Parameter if using that.
+objectType: "secretsmanager" # Change to parameter store if using that

-g, Deploy your pod.
-The following command uses ExampleDeployment.yaml in the ASCP GitHub repo examples directory to mount the secret in /mnt/secrets-store in the pod -
+Deploy your pod.
+The following command mounts the secret in /mnt/secrets-store in the pod:

 service/nginx-deployment created